PERIODIZATION Part 4

 Training in the transition period is characterized by a small total amount of work and minor loads.
 The amount of work compared to the preparatory period is reduced by 60-80%; the number of lessons per weekly microcycle does not exceed 2-4; classes with large loads are not planned.
 The direction of work also changes dramatically.
 The main content of the transition period consists of various means of active rest and general preparatory exercises.
 At the same time, in the process of both active recreation and the use of general physical training facilities, it is advisable to focus on new means that were not widely used in the previous training.

 Various sports games can be used for outdoor activities: football, basketball, and so on.
-Strangely enough, many weightlifters love volleyball and table tennis, swimming, various types of functional training and even crossfit in a reasonable amount.
+Strangely enough, many weightlifters love volleyball and table tennis, swimming, various types of functional training in a reasonable amount.
 Such workouts are quite engaging but do not overload the athlete's mind, and their diversity allows you to maintain the level of fitness.

 Weightlifters hardly ever, and without much enthusiasm, use aerobic exercises in their training process, especially running.
 But during the transition period, this type of activity is quite acceptable.
 For example, the famous Soviet weightlifter Anatoly Pisarenko (+110 kg) in the transition period ran 7-8 km through the forest, and in winter went 12-15 km on cross-country skiis.
 And this did not prevent him from setting a world record in the 265 kg clean & jerk.
 Let me remind you that the medical standard on cardio load - 10,000 steps a day - is a requirement for everyone, including weightlifters.